Subscribe to our newsletter for exclusive editorial emails from the Byline Times Team.

 Brexit and Othering

-Five years on, these seeds have flourished and spread.
-The Brexit vision – for all its claims to be about a ‘global’, outward-looking Britain – has crystallised into an ethno-nationalist project, predicated on the ‘threats’ from abroad and fifth columnists within.
+Five years on, these seeds seem to have flourished and spread.
+The Brexit vision – for all its claims to be about a ‘global’, outward-looking Britain – appears to have crystallised, for some in the Conservative Party and on the populist-right, into an ethno-nationalist project; predicated on the ‘threats’ from abroad and fifth columnists within.

-In the first half of 2021, a major domestic front was also opened up with a ‘War on Woke’; a crusade to find enemies in culture and civil society.
+In the first half of 2021, a major domestic front was opened up with the ‘war on woke’; a crusade to find enemies in culture and civil society.
 The campaign had limited success.

 Almost inevitably, just as the versions of leaving the EU became more and more extreme, so has this othering of strangers – until Britain has become estranged from itself.
 The imagined porosity of our external borders has created new, hard internal borders – literally in the case of the Irish Sea and the transit of goods between Northern Ireland and the rest of the UK.